 During the past year, Board staff/members continued to monitor policy, legislative and regulatory changes regarding disability services.
 Board staff participated in numerous diverse workgroups and advisory committees pertinent to disability services.
-This State Plan update was developed by the Board in the Spring of 2014.
-While State Plan goals did not change, three objectives were slightly revised (not changing the original intent).
+This State Plan update was developed by the Board in final quarter of 2015.
+While State Plan goals did not change, one objective was revised.